MattyGWS/HorizonXI-Linux-Installation/README.md

 **If you're on Steamdeck, there is an extra step to make the controls work.
 You only need to do this once, not every time you update the launcher**;

-7. Open the Konsole, copy/paste then run this command;
+7. In desktop mode, open the Konsole, copy/paste then run this command;

 ```
 rm -f $HOME/Downloads/config.json;